 Companies in Nifty 50

 The Nifty 50 Index is reconstituted twice a year based on the last six months data ending January and July.
-In the last update earlier this year (Feb 2019), Britannia Industries entered into Nifty 50 by replacing Hindustan Petroleum Corporation Ltd. HPCL moves to Nifty Next 50.
+In the last update earlier this year (Feb 2019), Britannia Industries entered the index by replacing HPCL.
+Now, HPCL moves to Nifty Next 50 Index.

 The companies forming the Nifty 50 in May 2019 are available in the table below.

-As of May 2019, the Nifty 50 composition of sectors is –
+As of May 2019, the composition of sectors is –

 - Consumer Goods (5 companies)

 - Media (1 company)

 The composition from a % of market capitalization shows a skewness towards financial services companies.
 Afterall, 22% of companies representing the financial sector hold over 37% of the the index’s capitalization.
 Other notable sectors are Energy, IT and Consumer Goods.

 Market Capitalization of Nifty 50 stocks